orkes-io/docs/blog/2022-01-24-image-processing-workflow-with-conductor.md

 ## Conclusion

 This very simple Conductor workflow takes an image input, runs a Java task to resize the image and save it in an AWS S3 bucket, and outputs the url.
-Git it a try yourself, and join the [Orkes-Conductor](https://join.slack.com/t/orkes-conductor/shared_invite/zt-xyxqyseb-YZ3hwwAgHJH97bsrYRnSZg) community on Slack!
+Give it a try yourself, and join the [Orkes-Conductor](https://join.slack.com/t/orkes-conductor/shared_invite/zt-xyxqyseb-YZ3hwwAgHJH97bsrYRnSZg) community on Slack!